School leadership: Self-care

 Our online engagement has evolved over the last few months perhaps through necessity rather than desire.
 However, it opens us up to an evolving world of expertise, experience and information.

-Taking the time to build your own capacity, or that of your team, will strengthen your approaches to challenges that may arise.
-It may build confidence and competence.
+Taking the time to build capacity will build confidence and competence.

 For more, see our 45 minute ‘Self-care for teachers’ online course:

 Stressful situations can often upset routines, especially the ones that help us recharge our batteries.
 This could be the walk at lunchtime, the exercise class after work, or even something as simple as cooking dinner with the family.

 When we are dealing with competing demands and priorities, we tend to drop self-care activities.
 Setting out and maintaining your routine, allows you to refocus, recalibrate and, crucially, re-energise.